blackthorne/Libcall/README.md

 # Libcall
 a small wrapper for different types of calls, it can be used to spawn an external process or to just run python code from string onto a new thread with _timeout_ support.
 This small lib adds logging and error handling in a way that can be useful for running in agents within a distributed system where you need a uniform yet flexible way to invoke different types of calls and possibly with timeouts.
-You will get a handle that you can use to retrieve at any point the _status_ of the running call or to order it to _stop_ always using the same API regardless of the call type.
+You will get a handle that you can use to retrieve the _status_ of the running call or to order it to _stop_ at any point in time always using the same API regardless of the call type.

 __Keep in mind this offers no Security, untrusted data should never reach any of these calls__

 Written for Python 2 but can easily be converted to 3

 Requirements: subprocess32

+Status: highly experimental

 Types of calls supported:
 * subprocess (spawns external process)